WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

 ## Application Code (Backend on Python)

-Let's now create our pipeline for CI Backend, and explore the different tools that will help you to secure your deployments and pipelines.
+Let's now create our pipeline for CI Backend and explore the different tools that will help you to secure your deployments and pipelines.

 1. Let's start by creating our pipeline file `ci-backend.yml` or using command-line `touch .github/workflows/ci-backend.yml` under `.github/workflows`.
 2. ***Trufflehog***: is an open source secrets detection engine that finds leaky API keys and passwords